echeu/srtm-TIG/README.md

     - you should see three processes running: grafana, influxDB and telegraf
   * In your browser navigate to: localhost:3020
     - log onto grafana (the default username/password are: admin/admin)
     - on the next screen you can create a new password.
-You can keep the default password by clicking on **skip**
+You can keep the default password by clicking on "skip"
-    - Click on the blue box **Add new data source**
+    - Click on the blue box "Add new data source"
     - Choose the following Query language: **Flux**
     - In the URL box type: **http://influxdb:8086**
     - In the Organization box, type the organization: **SRTM** (by default)